 There are three positions independent artists are taking right now, and each has trade-offs.

-Position 3 is the specialist.
-And this is what I recommend to most artists I work with.
-Find the musical niche AI can’t replicate well, hyperlocal genres that require cultural context, experimental techniques that don’t fit algorithmic patterns, live improvisation that demands human responsiveness.
+The Specialists (and this is what I recommend to most artists I work with) find the musical niche AI can’t replicate well.
+Hyperlocal genres that require cultural context, experimental techniques that don’t fit algorithmic patterns, and live improvisation that demands human responsiveness.
 This requires genuine specialisation, which is the risk.
 You can’t fake it.
 But if you can genuinely own a space AI can’t colonise, you’ve got a defensible market position.

-The session guitarist chose Position 3.
+Tom (anonymised), a session guitarist I’ve worked with since 2015, chose the specialist route.
 He now markets himself as an “improvisation specialist” for unpredictable session work.
 The kind where the producer doesn’t know exactly what they want until they hear it.
 AI can generate competent backing tracks from detailed prompts, but it can’t yet match human responsiveness when the creative direction is evolving in real time during the session.
-Six months in, his booking rate hasn’t changed.
+Six months in, his booking rate hasn’t changed, he’s considering increasing his fees by 15 – 20% because the demand is there.
 The decline he feared didn’t materialise because he found the territory where AI doesn’t compete effectively.

 Your position will depend on your genre, your fanbase, and what you’re actually good at.
 But pick one deliberately, because drifting between all three looks like confusion rather than strategy.